-Through close analysis of filmed versions of Shakespeare's plays, this course will examine a variety of critical and interpretive issues that have defined contemporary Shakespeare studies (including the politics of reception, questions of textual editing, historiography, and the representation of sexuality, gender and race).
-While no prior study of Shakespeare is requisite, students may want to familiarize themselves with the plays we will be studying beforehand, since a great deal of time will be devoted to analyzing films.
+Through close analysis of filmed versions of Shakespeare's plays, this course will examine a variety of critical and interpretive issues that have defined contemporary Shakespeare studies (including the politics of reception, questions of textual editing, historiography, and the representation of sexuality, gender, and race).
+While no prior study of Shakespeare is requisite, students may want to familiarize themselves with the plays we will study beforehand, since a great deal of time will be devoted to analyzing films.

 ||Gen Ed Area Dept:

 Franco Zeffirelli's and Sam Taylor's TAMING OF THE SHREW

 Lawrence Olivier's HAMLET and HENRY V

 Kenneth Branagh's HENRY V